hannesdatta/course-odcm/content/docs/course/project/_index.md

 ## Team composition

 - between four to five students per team
-- you need to subscribe to a team yourself (be present in the live streams for that!)
+- you need to subscribe to a team yourself (be present in the live streams for that; registration on Canvas!)
 - we recommend teams to have at least one-two students with coding expertise in Python on their team

 ## Planning

-*preliminary*

-- Week 1: Seek inspiration for data sources and interesting ideas to conduct academic research or business/entrepreneurship
+- Week 1: Seek inspiration for data sources and interesting ideas to conduct academic research or invest into new business opportunities
 <!--; the result of that session is a list of project ideas (i.e., with NEW ideas) that students can potentially work on; updates-->
 - Week 2: Finalize team compositions, discuss data availability and research fit
 - Weeks 3-5: Build skills (APIs, web scraping), prototype data collection